How do I pick the right size using your new split sizing?

 We are making these changes for several reasons.

-- Our patterns are designed to include different body types: Larger sizes are designed for a curvy body type with larger cup size and hips, among other differences.
-Smaller sizes are designed for a somewhat less curvy body type.
+- Our patterns are designed to include different body types: Our curvy range is designed to fit a curvy body with a larger cup size and hips, and our misses size range is designed to fit a somewhat less curvy body type.
 Both these body types are based on anthropometric data in order to create the best fit at any size.
-For the last couple years, we have stacked these different types together onto one layout.
-We’ve found that stacking them together this way makes patterns more confusing and harder to read and understand, as lines can crisscross, especially around curves.

 We can customize the fit: Separate versions for each size range allows us to include small feature changes to the patterns and instructions that are best suited for each size range.
 For example, one design might fit better on a larger cup size if it has a dart added.
 With separate layouts and separate instructions, we can make this tweak to provide a better fit, including modified instructions.